rostislav-matveev/FvwmPy/README.md

 - **`m.finishedstartup()`**

-  Tell FVWM that the module has finished setting thing up and is ready to start working.
+  Tell FVWM that the module has finished setting things up and is ready to start working.

 - **`m.exit(n=0)`**